sveggiani/Cakeless/readme.md

 # Cakeless - A very simple lessphp plugin for CakePHP #

-This plugin is a very simple implementation of [lessphp](http://leafo.net/lessphp/) for CakePHP 2.x.
+This plugin is a very simple implementation of [lessphp](http://leafo.net/lessphp/) for CakePHP 2.x. (check 1.3 branch for CakePHP 1.3.x)

 To use Cakeless download and unzip the plugin or clone git repository in <code>plugins/cakeless</code>.